gregjacobs/Angular-Architecture/architecture/high-level-overview.md

 <li>A view component is simply a piece of html+js, representing a piece of real
 estate on your page (for example, a data list, an information box, etc.)</li>

-<li>A page facilitates all data retrieval, and then fans out the data to the
+<li>A page facilitates all data retrieval, and then distributes the data to the
 components.</li>

 {% include diagrams/page-and-components.md %}